RedVoxInc/redvox-python-sdk/README.md

 ## Changelog

+### 3.0.0rc21 (2021-4-14)

+* Fix cloud based query timing correction for non-contiguous data
+* Provide more log message in GUI data downloader
+* Make GUI data downloader more resistant and responsive to errors

 ### 3.0.0rc20 (2021-4-13)

 * Fixed loading sensors when some packets do not include all sensors from adjacent packets